Emily Griffith Technical College

 Emily Griffith Technical College is a public technical college in downtown Denver, Colorado, United States.
 Founded by Emily Griffith in 1916 as Opportunity School, it was renamed in her honor in 1933.
-The school is a part of Denver Public Schools, serving as the adult education arm of the district and is also a member of the Colorado Community College System.
+The school is a part of Denver Public Schools, serving as the adult education arm of the district and is also associated with the Colorado Community College System.

 The original building is designated a Denver Landmark under the name of Emily Griffith Opportunity School.
-It is now a hotel in the Hilton Tapestry collection.
+It is now a hotel in the Hilton Tapestry collection called The Slate Denver.

 History

 Denver educator Emily Griffith (1868–1947) shared her dream of opening a school to serve people of all ages and interests with a Denver Post features writer in 1915.
 Following its publication, she persuaded the Post and local trolley cars to promote the idea.
 In May 1916, Griffith received the condemned Longfellow School at 13th and Welton Streets from the Denver Board of Education.
 Opportunity School opened on September 9, 1916.

 By 1954, the school served 10,000 students annually and had over 400,000 alumni.
 Public television in Denver, directed by Jim Case, signed on January 30, 1956, from a studio in an auto body shop at the school.
 Funding from Denver Public Schools gradually declined over the years, leading the school to begin charging Denver residents tuition in 1991.